hongkim9815/wand_gadget_project/README.md

-test                        testfiles to check some functions or features of Raspberry Pi /libraries/*              symbolic link files of libraries/* for testfiles /autostart_led_blink.py   testfile for autostart and led /gif_tk.py                testfile for gif in Tkinter /interact_tk.py           testfile for interaction Tkinter and serial connection /transparency_tk.py       testfile for displaying transparent gif on Tkinter window /weather_tk_hangeul.py    testfile for displaying hangeul on Tkinter window, and web crawler
+test                        testfiles to check some functions or features of Raspberry Pi /libraries/*              symbolic link files of libraries/* for testfiles /autostart_led_blink.py   testfile for autostart and led /buzzer.py                testfile for buzzer /gif_tk.py                testfile for gif in Tkinter /interact_tk_wand.py      testfile for interaction Tkinter and serial connection /transparency_tk.py       testfile for displaying transparent gif on Tkinter window /weather_tk_hangeul.py    testfile for displaying hangeul on Tkinter window, and web crawler